libp2p/specs/addressing/README.md

 A libp2p-specific DNS-backed format, `/dnsaddr` resolves addresses from a `TXT` record associated with the `_dnsaddr` subdomain of a given domain.

+Note that this is different from [dnslink](https://dnslink.io/), which uses `TXT` records to reference content addressed objects.

 For example, resolving `/dnsaddr/libp2p.io` will perform a `TXT` lookup for `_dnsaddr.libp2p.io`.
 If the result contains entries of the form `dnsaddr=<multiaddr>`, the embedded multiaddrs will be parsed and used.